-Final Exam 25%: The final exam will cover all topics in the course.
-It aims to assess students' conceptual understanding, computation, interpretation, and forecasting skills.
+Final Exam 25%: The final exam will cover all CLOs in the course.
+It aims at assessing students' critical and analytical skills.
 The exam will include five questions that focus on both quantitative and conceptual issues.
+The final exam will be closed book exam, and it will be conducted in the classroom